tytydraco/yessleep/out/Jake_doesnt_like_coffee_anymore_Part_1.md

 The next message, again in a more placating tone.

-&#x200B;

-*I'm not blaming you, my dearest Alicia.
+***I'm not blaming you, my dearest Alicia.
 You're too sweet to ever wish harm on anyone.
 It's just me.
 I can't cope.
 All these ... emotions, I can't deal with.
 And I can't shut them off.
 Believe me, I've tried.
-But I'm too ... human.*
+But I'm too ... human.***

-*And all this is taking a toll on me.
+***And all this is taking a toll on me.
 I'm getting worn out.
 My memory is fading.
 I don't work like I used to.
-I've lost the will.*
+I've lost the will.***

-&#x200B;

 Was that supposed to make me feel bad, or something?
 The only person I was feeling sorry for was myself.